“The Singing Postman”

 From a young age, Irving showed a love of music and proved to be very talented in teaching himself to play various instruments.
 He wanted to pursue a music career, but his parents convinced him that this was not a good idea.
 Instead, he graduated from Roosevelt High School and took a job as a mail carrier like his father, Wesley, and his younger brother, Ralph.
 He worked hard at it, however, and was eventually promoted to supervisor.

-As a young man, Irving was very social and often went to movies or to dance at the Aragon, and occasionally asked a girl out on a date.
+As a young man, Irving was very social and often went to movies or to dance at the Aragon and would occasionally asked a girl out on a date.
 He was a very polite, well-spoken young man and very handsome.
 On one particular night, he happened to be out with a young woman by the name of Bessie and her friend, Eunice, and her date, Bill.
 Before the evening was over, however, Bill and Eunice got into an argument, so Irving and Bessie offered to take Eunice home.
 On the way, something sparked between Irving and Eunice, and he later asked her out.
 They began dating in earnest, then, and eventually married.

 Irving and Eunice’s first year of marriage was spent in an apartment on Damen Avenue.
 Not long after, however, Irving’s father decided to put the family two-flat on Harding Avenue up for sale.
 This is where Irving and his siblings had grown up, and they were reluctant to see it go.
 Irving and his brother, Jack, decided to buy it, each of them taking one of the flats.
 Because of this, Irving and Jack’s children grew up together and are very close, even now.